-Add up your primary production and non-primary production closing stock values and write the total at M.
+Add up your primary production and non-primary production closing stock values and write the total at $\underline{\mathbf{M}}$.

-Write in the TYPE box at the right of \mathbf{M} the code letter you used last year to value closing stock:
+Write in the TYPE box at the right of M the code letter you used last year to value closing stock:

-- C cost
+C cost

-- M market selling value
+M market selling value

-- R replacement value.
+R replacement value.

 If this is your first year in business the value of your closing stock will be zero.
-Write C in the TYPE box.
+Print C in the TYPE box.

-Go to Cost of sales on page 20.
+Go to Cost of sales on on the next page.

 STEP 2 If the difference referred to above is more than \$5,000 or you choose to account for the difference in trading stock, the closing stock values must be brought to account under section 70-35 of the ITAA 1997.
-Read Other businesses below for information on how to complete this item.
+Read Other businesses on the next page for information on how to complete this item.

-You must include in your closing stock value at \mathbf{M} item P8 the value of all stock on hand, regardless of whether you have paid for the stock.
+You must include in your closing stock value at M item P8 the value of all stock on hand, regardless of whether you have paid for the stock.